 Carnegie Community Engagement Classification

-In 2008 and 2014, East Carolina University was recognized with the Carnegie Foundation’s Classification for Community Engagement.
-This elective classification – based on voluntary participation by individual higher education institutions – involves data collection and documentation of important aspects of ECU’s mission, identity and commitments.
+Since 2008, East Carolina University has held the prestigious Carnegie Community Engagement Classification from the American Council on Education (ACE) and the Carnegie Foundation for the Advancement of Teaching.
+This acknowledgement highlights the work the university and its partners do together in communities across the globe.
+The elective classification – based on voluntary participation by individual higher education institutions – involves data collection and documentation of important aspects of ECU’s mission, identity and commitments.

 The classification is evidence-based documentation of institutional practice to be used in a process of self-assessment and quality improvement.
 The documentation is reviewed to determine whether ECU, and other classified institutions, qualify for recognition as a community-engaged institution.